kubedb/docs/docs/guides/mongodb/clustering/sharding.md

 You can see that an extra statefulset `mongo-sh-shard3` is created as 4th shard and one extra mongos instance also came up.

 Notice that, all new mongos instances came up replacing old instances because of some changes in `shard` config.
-This update strategy follows `spec.shardTopology.mongos.strategy`, which is optional.
-If not provided, kubernetes will use default deploymentStrategy, ie. `RollingUpdate`.
-See more about [Deployment Strategy](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#strategy).

 ```bash
 $ kubectl get deploy -n demo -w